devopscloudorg/azure-hdp/README.md

 ##PowerShell to deploy the infrastructure
 If you prefer PowerShell you can follow the instructions located in docs\Hadoop on Azure Virtual Machines Process.pdf High level steps will be added here...
+1. Create the Management Node: Execute 1_Management_Node.ps1
+	a.
+Create the Affinity Group (if it doesn’t exist)
+	b.
+Create the Virtual Network (if it doesn’t exist)
+	c.
+Create the Storage Account (if it doesn’t exist)
+	d.
+Create the Management virtual machine
+2. Create the Master Node: Execute 2_Master_Node.ps1
+3. Manually configure the Management and Master nodes
+	a.
+Set root passwords
+	b.
+Set up passwordless SSH between the Management Node and the Master Node
+	c.
+Set various server configurations to meet HDP requirements
+	d.
+Add disk mount script
+4. Prepare the Master Node for provisioning
+	a.
+Update waagent.conf
+	b.
+Run waagent –deprovision
+5. Create the Windows Azure Master Image
+	a.
+Stop the Master Node
+	b.
+Capture an image
+6. Execute 3_Cluster_Nodes
+	a.
+Creates multiple Windows Azure Virtual Machines using the Master Node image
+7. Update /etc/hosts and mount drives
+8. Install Ambari on Management Node
+9. Install HDP using Ambari

 ##Azure CLI and Bash Scripts